dsa-ntc/handbook/docs/steering-committee.md

   1. Vice Chair (one of the three NTC officers)
   2. Tools Coordinator (one of the three NTC officers)
   3. Secretary (one of the three NTC officers)
-  4. Liaison to the Members Subcommittee
+  4. Liaison to the Member Services Subcommittee
-  5. Liaison to the Formations Subcommittee
+  5. Liaison to the Formation Services Subcommittee
   6. Liaison to the Engagement Subcommittee
   7. At-Large NTC Member

 ## Relevant Resources

 Many details about the SC can be found in Article IV of the NTC [bylaws](/docs/gov-docs.md).

-The current SC members can be found in the [article on the NTC's organizational structure](/docs/organizational-structure.md).
+The current SC members can be found in **[here](https://docs.google.com/spreadsheets/d/1n3i9pnLHmOJ4yOFM9rBIzuDEoakuzphUpMMTPc2iY4A/edit?usp=sharing)**.
+Also refer to the [article on the NTC's organizational structure](/docs/organizational-structure.md) for details on the SC's place in the NTC's organizational structure.